oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/tooltip.md

 ## Not Arrow

-In some cases you may need to remove the arrow from the tooltip for this you can use the `not-arrow` property
+In some cases you may need to remove the arrow from the tooltip for this you can use the `not-arrow` props

 </card>